 "Customer'', a retail natural gas customer.

-"Eligible infrastructure replacement'', a replacement or an improvement of existing infrastructure of a gas company that: (i) is made on or after January 1, 2015; (ii) is designed to improve public safety or infrastructure reliability; (iii) does not increase the revenue of a gas company by connecting an improvement for a principal purpose of serving new customers; (iv) reduces, or has the potential to reduce, lost and unaccounted for natural gas through a reduction in natural gas system leaks; (v) is not included in the current rate base of the gas company as determined in the gas company's most recent rate proceeding; (vi) may include use of advanced leak repair technology approved by the department to repair an existing leak-prone gas pipe to extend the useful life of the such gas pipe by no less than 10 years; and (vii) may include replacing gas infrastructure with utility-scale non-emitting renewable thermal energy infrastructure.
+"Eligible infrastructure replacement'', a repair, replacement, retirement, or improvement of existing infrastructure of a gas company in a way that avoids or minimizes stranded assets that: (i) is made on or after January 1, 2015; (ii) is designed to improve public safety, system security, infrastructure reliability, consumer protection, and income equity, and to reduce greenhouse gas emissions in compliance with the limits and sublimits established in chapter 21N of the general laws; (iii) does not increase the revenue of a gas company by connecting an improvement for a principal purpose of serving new customers or increasing gas pipeline capacity; (iv) reduces natural gas emissions through a reduction in natural gas system leaks; (v) is not included in the current rate base of the gas company as determined in the gas company's most recent rate proceeding; (vi) may include use of advanced leak repair technology approved by the department to repair an existing leak-prone gas pipe to extend the useful life of such gas pipe by no less than 10 years; (vii) may include replacing gas infrastructure with non-gas pipe alternatives, with preference for locations in environmental justice communities and in consultation with members of impacted communities; and (viii) for which a non-gas pipe alternative has been shown to be infeasible or not cost-effective.

+“Non-gas pipe alternative” means activities or investments that delay, reduce, or avoid the need to build or upgrade traditional natural gas infrastructure, including, but not limited to, non-emitting renewable thermal infrastructure project defined in section 147A of chapter 164.

-"Plan'', a targeted infrastructure replacement program construction plan that a gas company files pursuant to subsection (b).
+"Plan'', a targeted infrastructure repair and replacement program construction plan that a gas company files pursuant to subsection (b)., either alone or in conjunction with an electric company or other party.

+Such a plan must include consideration of all reasonable alternatives to natural gas and its equivalents that are not carbon-based and that are consistent with the climate goals of the Commonwealth, including electrification , storage, and utility-scale non-emitting renewable thermal energy infrastructure, including the timing thereof, as well as the following costs and benefits of each: emission reductions, reliability, safety, resilience, customer costs, public health and other benefits, and risks.

+Such a plan must also include consideration and incorporation of targeted decommissioning or decommissioning of the gas system based on an independent assessment of the costs and benefits of decommissioning.

+Such a plan must also include identification, description, and prioritization of gas leaks and leak-prone pipes (1) with immediate and significant health and safety concerns, (2) with moderate health and safety concerns, and (3) on the grounds of or inside public buildings that house or serve vulnerable populations, including but not limited to children and elders, including but not limited to schools and public housing.

-"Project'', an eligible infrastructure replacement project proposed by a gas company in a plan filed under this section.
+"Project'', an eligible infrastructure repair and replacement project proposed by a gas company in a plan filed pursuant to subsection (b).